cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For completeness, we give the inverse map in {{rational-map-inverse}}.
 Note that the inverse map is not used when hashing to a twisted Edwards curve.

-Rational maps may be undefined, for example, when the denominator of one of the rational functions is zero.
+Rational maps may be undefined on certain inputs, e.g., when the denominator of one of the rational functions is zero.
-For example, in the map described above, the exceptional cases are y' == 0 or B' * x' == -1.
+In the map described above, the exceptional cases are y' == 0 or B' * x' == -1.
 Implementations MUST detect exceptional cases and return the value (x, y) = (0, 1), which is a valid point on all twisted Edwards curves given by the equation above.